arthurlacoste/tampa/readme.md

 ## Introduction

 I love YAML.
 In many ways.
 But sometimes, we need "just a little bit more".
 Tampax is the more, by providing a way to parse recursively the internal structure of YAML to use variables inside of it.

+If you don't know how YAML works, you can read this [introduction to YAML](https://github.com/arthurlacoste/Introduction-To-YAML/blob/master/Introduction-to-YAML.md).

 ## Installation